ajit2704/stripe_policy_compliant/README.md

 8. Finally when my request was hitting the openai api, I needed to do some tweaking as per openai chat api docs.
 Initially I realized that models like ```3.5-turbo``` throws very inconsistent reponse.
 In one it was compliant in another it was not.
 9. So, altogether decided to use ```4-0```, which was more insightful.

+## Need to improve

+1. ### Performance:
+    a.
+Puppeteer actually loads the page and so it has longer turnaround time
+    b.
+OpenAi turnaround time is higher
+2. ### Prompt:
+    a.
+Prompt can be more precise and objective.
+3. ### Response handling:
+    a.
+Need to check on diverse dataset and gather possible scenarios for better response handling.